Why backup NAS to external hard drive?

 Tips: If you want to backup NAS to external hard drive regularly, you can check Schedule box.
 You are able to encrypt backup image for better protection by clicking Backup Options.

 AOMEI Backupper is comprehensive backup software which embedded with many powerful utilities.
 For example, you can clone boot drive to SSD for better performance with this program.
 Also, you can restore your system to another computer with dissimilar hardware using Dissimilar Hardware Restore.
+Moreover, AOMEI Backupper centralized backup management can help you backup all machines within LAN on your server computer.
 AOMEI Backupper is one handy backup software that you don’t want to miss.